mitrasan22/slo_recommendation_engine/README.md

 Because the codebase treats numeric recommendation logic as deterministic infrastructure.
 This keeps outputs testable, reproducible, and cheap.

-### Why Google ADK?

-Because the repo uses ADK sessions, ADK agents, and ADK app serving directly.
-The pipeline, UI session-resume flow, and `/run` integration are all built around ADK.

 ### How does the engine minimize LLM token usage?

 By keeping: